-As the lower boundary condition for the model, the ground heat flux was set to 0, to account for the presence of the shaft in the entrance zone of the cave, allowing exchange with the ambient air in this upper part of the cave above the CCC-bearing gallery, suppressing the minor effect of the geothermal heat flux.
-Modelling results are shown as MAAT against depth below the surface (Suppl.
-Figs. 2-4).
+As the lower boundary condition for the model, the ground heat flux was set to 0 to account for the presence of the shaft in the entrance zone of the cave, allowing exchange with the ambient air in this upper part of the cave above the CCC-bearing gallery and suppressing the minor effect of the geothermal heat flux.
+Modelling results are shown as MAAT against depth below the surface (Supplement Figs. S2-S4).

-150 3.5.1 Scenario 1 - Allerød interstadial
+3.5.1 Scenario 1 - Allerød interstadial

 We performed a series of model runs simulating possible climate scenarios for the YD (Table 1).
 Palaeotemperature estimates are based on published regional annual and summer air temperature reconstructions.
-All experiments started with a 1000 year-long Allerød climate (scenario 1) and a 2°C drop in MAAT compared to present day (i.e., ΔMAATModern-Allerød=-2°C), consistent with regional proxy data (e.g., Ilyashuk et al., 2009).
-As stalagmite Cioc1 was actively growing in the Bølling interstadial (see Results), we assume that no permafrost was present at the site at the start of the interstadial.
-Hence a surface ground temperature of 1°C was used.
+All experiments started with a 1000-year-long Allerød climate (scenario 1) and a 2 °C drop in MAAT compared to the present day (i.e. $\Delta$ MAATModern-Allerød = -2 °C), consistent with regional proxy data (e.g. Ilyashuk et al., 2009).
+As stalagmite Cioc1 was actively growing in the Bølling interstadial (see the Results section), we assume that no permafrost was present at the site at the start of the interstadial.
+Hence, a surface ground temperature of 1 °C was used.

-3.5.21 Scenario 2 - Stadial conditions during the early YD
+3.5.2 Scenario 2 - stadial conditions during the early YD

 The model output of scenario 1 was used as the starting condition for all scenario 2 runs.
 Scenarios 2a to 2e were used to model the evolution of subsurface conditions during the early YD.
-As the mid-YD transition was determined at $12,240 \pm 40$ varve years BP at Meerfelder Maar, Germany (Lane et al., 2013), scenario 2 models were run for 610 years (i.e. from 12.85 to 12.24 ka BP).
+As the mid-YD transition was determined at $12\,240 \pm 40$ varve years before present at Meerfelder Maar,